 Wyoming still has its original cottage food law, which also only allows direct sales, and it is unclear if that law would allow some types of sales that this law does not (like a wedding cake).

 It took over five years of persistent efforts by a group of individuals to get this food freedom bill passed… it did not happen overnight.
-Other states have tried passing a bill like this, but those efforts have failed.

 All of your products must be exchanged in-person with the final consumer.
 Customers cannot resell your products.
 Technically, items can be sold online, if they are delivered or picked up in-person.